 What Is Police Misconduct?

-Police misconduct involves a law enforcement officer, or officers, engaging in violent or other illegal behavior under the color of law.
+Police misconduct refers to illegal or inappropriate actions taken by police officers, often highlighting the various violations of state law, federal law, or departmental regulations.
 Such conduct by an officer, or officers, usually results in one or more civil rights violations.
 Common examples of police misconduct include, but are not limited to, the following:

 If you have experienced any form of police misconduct, you should consult with an experienced attorney to discuss your legal options.